-For calculating the omega ratio, we require the cumulative excess return of the asset.
+For calculating the omega ratio, we require the cumulative excess return of the Asset.
 Basically, we need to calculate all the high and low in a cumulative manner.

-Formula of Omega Ratio
+The formula of Omega Ratio

 In simple form, the omega ratio formula can be understood as follows